 At the intersection of each scene row with the date column, you will make the cell black (background) and put an “x.”
 That’s important, as you will see in a bit when we get to cards.
 As you start filling in the cells, you are defining the timeline of your novel.

-Lots of people love the way that index cards look like when outlining.
+Lots of people love the way that index cards look when outlining.
 I thought this could be rather cool to have here.
-So, I created a fully-automated Cards tab.
+So, I created a fully automated Cards tab.
 It draws all its data from the Scenes list without any intervention.
 Here’s a snapshot:

-If you used the Acts column in the Scene list, as I explained above, the sheet would automatically color-code your card headers with different colors for Act 1, 2, and 3.
+If you used the Acts column in the Scene list, as I explained above, the sheet would automatically color-code your card headers with different colors for Acts 1, 2, and 3.